Why Psychotherapy?

 Whatever your situation, it’s important to me that I do not pathologize you, but rather help to offer effective guidance & frameworks to support psychological, emotional & relational well-being.
 You are not “broken.”

-Neurodivergent-affirming therapy acknowledges the challenges neurodivergent people experience.
-Strategies are customized to meet an individual’s unique circumstances, respecting inherent neurodivergent attributes.
+Neurodiversity-affirming therapy acknowledges the challenges Autistic people & AHDers experience.
+Strategies are customized to meet an individual’s unique circumstances, respecting inherent neuro-different attributes.

-This is not about making neurodivergent individuals conform to neurotypical standards.
-That practice has caused a lot of harm, historically & is inappropriate in neurodivergent-affirming psychotherapy.
+This is not about making neurodiverse individuals conform to neurotypical standards.
+That practice has caused a lot of harm, historically & is inappropriate in neurodiversity-affirming psychotherapy.